 Enforcement of Arbitral Awards in the Asia-Pacific

-Arbitration in Asia has been on the rise, and the past few years have been no exception.
-In 2016, the Singapore International Arbitration Centre (SIAC) received a record-breaking 343 new cases from parties across 56 jurisdictions, which marked a 55 per cent increase from 2014.
-The sum involved in SIAC’s 2016 cases was S$17.13 billion, which similarly marks a new record for the total amount in dispute.1 In Hong Kong, the HKIAC saw a record-high total amount in dispute in relation to cases heard in 2015.
-There were 271 new arbitration cases that year alone, and the total amount in dispute was approximately US$6.2 billion.2 This rise may be explained by a number of factors including growth in the region, the relatively low costs of conducting an arbitration in the Asia-Pacific (as opposed to, for instance, in America or Europe),3 and the proliferation (and continued development and advancement) of arbitral institutions in Asia.4
+Arbitration in Asia continues to be on the rise.
+In 2017, the Singapore International Arbitration Centre (SIAC) received a record-breaking 452 new cases from parties across 58 jurisdictions, which marked a 32 per cent increase from 2016.1 In Hong Kong, a total of 460 new cases were filed at the Hong Kong International Arbitration Centre (HKIAC).2 This continued rise may be explained by a number of factors including growth in the region, the relatively low costs of conducting an arbitration in the Asia-Pacific (as opposed to, for instance, in America or Europe),3 and the proliferation (and continued development and advancement) of arbitral institutions in Asia.4

 One further factor – which perhaps explains the popularity of arbitration (as compared to litigation) in general – is the relative ease with which arbitral awards (as compared to court judgments) may be enforced worldwide.5 But is this really the case?
-Have countries in Asia generally tended toward being arbitration friendly or arbitration averse?
-We consider recent developments in a few jurisdictions – Singapore, India and Australia – to examine if convergence toward or divergence from the Model Law has been the order of the day.
+Have countries in Asia generally tended toward being arbitration-friendly or arbitration-averse?
+We consider recent developments in a few jurisdictions – Singapore, India and Australia – to examine if convergence toward or divergence from a uniformed approach in the enforcement of international arbitral awards has been the order of the day.

 Chapter VIII.
 Recognition and Enforcement of Awards